Pediatric Critical Care Fellowship

 • A leadership role in the inter-hospital transport service, serving as transport physicians for unstable patients and acting as the transport command physician for outside hospitals

-• Weekly educational conferences including Journal Club, Grand Rounds, and Morbidity & Mortality conference, and other clinical and research conferences
+• Weekly educational conferences including a structured Fellow Educational Curriculum, Journal Club, Grand Rounds, and Morbidity & Mortality conference, ECMO, CRRT and other clinical and research conferences

 Pediatric Neurocritical Care Fellowship